QMCPACK/surrogate_hessian_relax/sphinx/introduction.rst

 Introduction
 ============

-This is the User guide for Surrogate Hessian Relax, a Python implementation of the Surrogate Hessian Accelerated Parallel Line-search method (see :ref:`theory` for details).
+This is the User guide for STALK, a Python implementation of the Surrogate Hessian Accelerated Parallel Line-search method (see :ref:`theory` for details).

 The aim of the method is robust optimization of a noisy cost-function, with the help of a surrogate, a well-behaving approximation to the cost-function in question.
 Let us call them